top of page

 Acts 13:1-3

-2 As they ministered-λειτουργούντων (leitourgounton)-to minister, to do service, to perform a work, (i.e Christians serving Christ, whether, by prayer, or by instructing others concerning the way of salvation, or in some other way) to the Lord, and fasted-νηστευόντων (nesteunton)-to fast, (i.e to abstain as a religious exercise from food and drink), the holy Ghost said, Separate me Barnabas and Saul, for the work-ἔργον (ergon)-business, labour, employment, that which any one is occupied) whereunto I have called them.
+2 As they ministered-λειτουργούντων (leitourgounton)-to work publicly, (universally, to minister, to do service)) to the Lord, and fasted-νηστευόντων (nesteunton)-to fast, (i.e. to abstain from food (religiously)), the holy Ghost said, Separate me Barnabas and Saul, for the work-ἔργον (ergon)-work, deed, labour, business (by implication, an act)) whereunto I have called them.

 21 And when they had preached the Gospel to that city, and had taught-μαθητεύσαντες (matheteusantes)-to be or make a disciple, teach, instruct) many-ἱκανοὺς (hikanous)-sufficient, much), they returned again to Lystra-Λύστραν (Lustran)-"ransoming", a city in the eastern part of the great plain of Lycaonia), and to Iconium-Ἰκόνιον (Ikonion)-"little image", a famous city of Asia Minor, which was the capital of Lycaonia), and Antioch,

-22 Confirming-ἐπιστηρίζοντες (episterizontes)-to establish besides, strengthen more, to render more firm, confirm) the souls-ψυχὰς (Psuchas)-a living soul (heart, mind, life) of the disciples, and exhorting them to continue in the faith, and that we must through much tribulation-θλίψεων (thlipseon)-a pressing, pressing together, pressure, (metaph. oppression, affliction, anguish, distress, persecution) enter into the kingdom of God.
+22 Confirming-ἐπιστηρίζοντες (episterizontes)-to establish besides, strengthen more, to render more firm, confirm) the souls-ψυχὰς (Psuchas)-a living soul (heart, mind, life) of the disciples, and exhorting them to continue-ἐμμένειν (emmenein)-to remain in) in the-τῇ (te)-to the) faith-πίστει (pistei)-faith, steadfastness, faithfulness), and that we must through much tribulation-θλίψεων (thlipseon)-a pressing, pressing together, pressure, (metaph. oppression, affliction, anguish, distress, persecution) enter-εἰσελθεῖν (eiselthein)-to come or go into) into the kingdom of God.

-23 And when they had ordained-χειροτονήσαντες (cheirotonesantes)-to elect by stretching out the hand, to create or appoint by vote) them Elders in every Church-ἐκκλησίᾳ (Ekklesia)-assembly, that which is called out, (i.e. an assembly of Christians gathered for worship), and had prayed with fasting, they commended them to the Lord, on whom they believed.
+23 And when they had ordained-χειροτονήσαντες (cheirotonesantes)-to elect by stretching out the hand, ( to be a hand-reacher or voter (by raising the hand), i.e. (generally) to select or appoint:—choose, ordain) them Elders in every Church-ἐκκλησίᾳ (Ekklesia)-assembly, that which is called out, (i.e. an assembly of Christians gathered for worship), and had prayed with fasting, they commended them to the Lord, on whom they believed.

 24 And after they had passed throughout Pisidia-Πισιδίαν (Pisidian)-"pitchy", A province forming part of the great table land in Asia Minor, having Pamphylia on the S. , Phrygia on the N.; its chief city was Antioch, a Roman colony), they came to Pamphylia-Παμφυλίαν (Pamphulian)-"of every tribe", A province in the S. of Asia Minor, having Cicilia on the E., Pisidia on the N., Lycia on the W., and the Mediterranean on the S. Perga is the only one of its cities named in the New Testament).

-25 And when they had preached the word in Perga-Πέργῃ (Perge)-"earthy", The capital of Pamphylia, situated on the river Cestrus; it had a famous temple of Diana or Artemis), they went down into Attalia- Ἀττάλειαν (Attaleian)-"Jah's due season", a maritime city of Pamphylia in Asia, very near the borders of Lycia, built and named by Attalus Philadelphus, king of Pergamos, now called Antali):
+25 And when they had preached-λαλήσαντες (lalesantes)-to talk, discourse, (i.e. utter words) the word-λόγον (logon)-a word, speech, matter, reason, (specifically, the doctrine concerning the attainment through Christ of salvation in the kingdom of God) in Perga-Πέργῃ (Perge)-"earthy", The capital of Pamphylia, situated on the river Cestrus; it had a famous temple of Diana or Artemis), they went down into Attalia-Ἀττάλειαν (Attaleian)-"Jah's due season", a maritime city of Pamphylia in Asia, very near the borders of Lycia, built and named by Attalus Philadelphus, king of Pergamos, now called Antali),

-26 And thence sailed to Antioch, from whence they had been recommended to the grace of God, for the work which they fulfilled.
+26 And thence sailed-ἀπέπλευσαν (apepleusan)-to sail off or away, (to set sail:—sail away) to Antioch, from whence they had been recommended to the grace of God, for the work which they fulfilled-ἐπλήρωσαν (eplerosan)-to fill, make full, (i.e. to accomplish, carry out).

 35 Paul also and Barnabas continued in Antioch, teaching and preaching the word of the Lord, with many others also.